leemac/leemac.github.io/_posts/2016-07-08-synology-permission-denied.md

 ![Synology UI](/images/synology_permission.png)

-**Please note**, I'm the only user on this Synology as it's my home device.
+**Please note**: I'm the only user on this Synology as it's my home device.
 Permissions are squashed here to allow anyone to access this share.

 And here is the line I added to my /etc/fstab: